cdk-patterns/serverless/README.md

 * To learn more visit the [AWS getting started guide](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html)
 * To do a workshop on CDK visit [cdkworkshop.com](https://cdkworkshop.com)
 * Visit the [Hey CDK &quot;How To&quot; series](https://garbe.io/blog/2019/09/11/hey-cdk-how-to-migrate/) for some detailed answers
+* Check out [Awesome CDK](https://github.com/eladb/awesome-cdk) for a curated list of awesome projects related to CDK

 ## Pattern Usage